 - Once the rolls are fully risen, remove the kitchen towel, and place them in the preheated oven.
 Bake for 18 minutes.
 Brush them with 3 tablespoons of melted butter mixed with teaspoons of granulated sugar, and bake for an additional 5 minutes.
 Once the rolls are golden in color, let them cool in the baking dish and proceed to the next set of instructions.

-- Combine the tres leches ingredients by whisking the heavy cream, evaporated milk, sweetened condensed milk and vanilla extract in a large liquid measuring cup.
+- ingredients by whisking the heavy cream, evaporated milk, sweetened condensed milk and vanilla extract in a large liquid measuring cup.
 Set aside.

-- Make the frosting (in a separate bowl) by mixing the frosting ingredients (softened cream cheese, sweetened condensed milk, vanilla extract and cinnamon).
+- (in a separate bowl) by mixing the frosting ingredients (softened cream cheese, sweetened condensed milk, vanilla extract and cinnamon).
 Add the powdered sugar little by little, and mix until everything is fully combined.
 Add the heavy cream last and beat on high speed for about 3 minutes.

 - Use something pointy to poke holes between the cinnamon rolls, and in between the layers.
 Pour the tres leches over the cinnamon rolls and let them soak for about 5-10 minutes (or longer if desired).
 Once the cinnamon rolls have absorbed most of the liquid, spread the frosting over each of the rolls and serve.